The Ultimate Guide to Bed Bugs Prevention and Treatment in Singapore

 Life Cycle and Biology

-A female bed bug can lay 200 to 250 eggs in her lifetime and the eggs hatch in 6 to 10 days.
+A female bed bug can lay 200 to 250 eggs in her lifetime (one to five eggs each day) and the eggs hatch in 6 to 10 days – this is how they can spread and infest an area so quickly.
 The life cycle of a bed bug can be completed in as little as three weeks.
+They will mature in about 21 days, and they can live for several months without feeding.

 Bed bug larva undergoes incomplete metamorphosis.
 It takes five stages before a larva matures into an adult bed bug.
 A blood meal is needed each time before a nymph moults into the next stage.
 Bed bugs are opportunistic feeders.
 They consume as much blood as possible from you until they are fully engorged.